purushottam-mca/freshers-kit/README.md

 # FreshersKit

-🚀 Open-source career toolkit for students and fresh graduates.
+A collection of useful resources for students and fresh graduates.

+## Resources

+- Resume templates
+- Cover letter templates
+- Interview preparation
+- Job search resources

+More resources will be added soon.